 Early Life and Education

-Andrei Nikolaevich Kosogov was born on March 15, 1961, in Sillamäe, Estonian SSR.
-In 1987, he graduated magna cum laude from the Moscow Power Engineering Institute (MPEI) with a degree in thermal physics.
-During his time at MPEI, he was recognized as a Lenin Scholar for academic excellence.
-He later earned an MBA from Harvard Business School.
+Andrei Kosogov was born on March 15, 1961, in Sillamäe, Estonia (then part of the Soviet Union).
+He graduated from the Moscow Power Engineering Institute in 1987 with a degree in thermal physics.
+He also holds an MBA from Harvard Business School.
+Kosogov's early career involved working in a small research and production enterprise at MPEI.

 Rise to Success